Athroniaeth/portfolio/README.md

 ### OVH Cloud Instances

-1. Select 'Discovery' instances D2-2 (5,50€/month)
+1. Select '`Discovery`' instances D2-2 (5,50€/month)
 2. Select localisation (by exemple 'Gravelines', 'GRA11')
 3. Select Ubuntu 24.04 LTS
 4. Select SSH key (create one if you don't have)
-   - Open CMD, run `ssh-keygen -t rsa"
+   - Open CMD, run `ssh-keygen -t rsa`
    - Set the path to save the key (by exemple 'C:\Users\USERNAME\.ssh\id_rsa')
    - Set a passphrase (a good password)
    - Give to OVH the public key (by exemple 'C:\Users\USERNAME\.ssh\id_rsa.pub')
 5. Select one instance (valid default parameters)
-6. Select the 'Public network'
+6. Select the '`Public network`'
 7. Select facturation (by exemple 'Hourly billing' if you want can stop the instance without paying)

 ### Connection to the instance

 In the list of instances, select the one you just created and click on name, you will be redirected to the instance page.
-Get 'Information of connection' SSH at botom right of the page, you will have the IP address of the instance.
+Get '`Information of connection`' SSH at botom right of the page, you will have the IP address of the instance.

 ```bash
 Information of connection